SmartLayer/OneDrive-ACL-Manager/README.md

 # OneDrive ACL Manager (TCL Version)

-A TCL/Tk-based tool for auditing and managing Access Control Lists (ACLs) across OneDrive folder hierarchies using the Microsoft Graph API with OAuth authentication.

-## Primary Use Case

-**Recursive ACL Auditing**: When management asks "Who has access to our Financial folder?", you need to scan not just the top-level folder, but all subfolders.
-A terminated employee might have been granted access to specific subfolders while lacking access to the parent - a common security oversight.
-This tool recursively scans entire folder hierarchies to ensure complete visibility of access permissions.
+## Does This Sound Familiar?

+If you've shared your OneDrive folders with friends, family, or collaborators over the years and you've lost track of who has access to what...

+If you've stopped working with someone and you're worried they might still have access to your personal files somewhere deep in your folder structure...

+If you need to know "Who can see my tax documents?" or "Who has access to my family photos?" and you can't get a clear answer...

+If you're trying to clean up your OneDrive and need to audit who can see what before sharing more files...

+**You need this tool.**

+## The Problem

+OneDrive shows you permissions for each folder, but not what's in the subfolders below.
+Someone you shared a subfolder with years ago might still have access - and you won't know unless you check every folder manually.

+## The Solution

+**OneDrive ACL Manager** scans entire folder hierarchies in one go, showing you all permissions at every level.
+Finally answer: "Who has access to what?"

 ## Features

+**Dual Interface - Choose Your Workflow:**

+- **GUI Mode (Tcl/Tk)** - Interactive browsing for exploring folders and viewing permissions visually (subset of command-line functions)
+- **Command-line Mode** - Full feature set including recursive operations for auditing entire hierarchies (e.g., locate all files accessible by a given user, remove permissions across folder trees)

+**Core Capabilities:**

-- **Recursive ACL scanning** - Audit complete folder hierarchies to find all access grants
+- Recursive ACL scanning - Audit complete folder hierarchies to find all access grants
-- List permissions for OneDrive items at any depth
-- Scan folders and files with smart pruning for inherited permissions
 - Find items explicitly shared with specific users across folder trees
 - Remove user permissions recursively with dry-run mode
 - Invite users to folders with inherited permissions
-- Dual interface: GUI (Tcl/Tk) and command-line
+- Scan folders and files with smart pruning for inherited permissions
 - Dual token system: Uses both rclone configuration and token.json for flexible authentication

-## Prerequisites

-- Tcl/Tk 8.6+
-- rclone installed and configured with OneDrive remote
-- `tcllib` package (includes `json`)
-- `tcl-tls` package for HTTPS requests

 ## Installation: Windows